maxcom/lor-jamwiki/README.txt

   JDK 1.4 or later
   Servlet 2.3 or later

+JAMWiki has been tested with the following software:

-  Postgres 8.x (may work on earlier or later versions, untested) Tomcat 5.x (should work on other app servers, untested)
+  Postgres 8.0 (may work on earlier or later versions, untested) MySQL 4.1 (may work on earlier or later versions, untested) Oracle 10.2 (may work on earlier or later versions, untested) Tomcat 5.5 (should work on any app server supporting servlet 2.3, untested)

 BUILDING THE APPLICATION